0mhz-net/0mhz-net.github.io/docs.md

 You can play around with the values a little to improve centering on your particular display.
 The three values are horizontal front porch (`40`), sync (`136`) and back porch (`176`), which control the width and centering of the picture.
 Adjusting vertical sync is a lot trickier and you won't have as much room to play with.

-(Thanks to Christoph Helms for these settings!)
+(Thanks to Christoph Helms for these settings!
+If you want more detail or other settings, check out the [forum thread](https://misterfpga.org/viewtopic.php?p=63332#p63332))

 ### Should I worry about PC/DOS viruses?